 locally n-connected (n,1)-topos

 structures in a cohesive (∞,1)-topos

 In particular, there is no Brown representability theorem for functors from the homotopy category of pointed not-necessarily-connected spaces to pointed sets, or for functors from the homotopy category of unpointed spaces to sets.
 In fact, there are counterexamples in these two cases (Freyd-Heller 93, see remark 1.

-Let denote the homotopy category of pointed, connected, topological spaces under weak homotopy equivalence — or equivalently the homotopy category of pointed connected CW complexes under homotopy equivalence.
+Let denote the homotopy category of connected pointed topological spaces under weak homotopy equivalence — or equivalently the homotopy category of pointed connected CW complexes under homotopy equivalence.
 Then has coproducts (given by wedge sums) and also weak pushouts (namely, homotopy pushouts).

 Note that it is immediate that every representable functor has the given properties; the nontrivial statement is that these properties already characterize representable functors.

 When the theorem is stated in terms of CW complexes, the second property (taking weak pushouts to weak pullbacks) is often phrased equivalently as:

 - The Mayer-Vietoris axiom: For every CW-triple (with ) and any elements , such that , there exists such that and .

 For homotopy functors on presentable -categories